-When you sit down and study the numbers – in real houses – it is surprising to discover that the energy efficiency of this “heating with a system” is as economical as the operation of a geothermal heat pump – up to now the most efficient heating system available.
-The big difference is that the up-front costs of the Tri-Energy system, especially when simply added onto an existing Dual Energy system, are a small fraction of the very large capital costs for a geothermal system.
+When you sit down and study the numbers – in real houses – it is surprising to discover that a Tri-energy heating system is as economical as a geothermal system – up to now the most efficient heating system available.
+The big difference is that the up-front cost of the Tri-Energy system, especially when simply added onto an existing Dual Energy system, is a small fraction of the large capital outlay required for a geothermal system.
 Since the 3-Flex controller is very versatile, it can even be used to improve the efficiency of a geothermal heating system.
 Follow this link for more information on when geothermal heating is a good choice.

-If you are thinking of removing your Oil or Gas furnace and replacing it with an all-electric furnace, often recommended by heating contractors, you may want to look closer at the options rather than just having a knee jerk reaction to getting rid of a fuel fired appliance.
-When you have "all electric" heating, you no longer qualify for the reduced Dual Energy electrical rate.
+If you have an Oil or Gas furnace with central A/C or heat pump, converting to all electric often recommended by heating contractors, is like “killing the goose that lays the golden eggs”.
+With "all electric" heating, you no longer qualify for the reduced Dual Energy electrical rate.
 This means you pay more for using your appliances all year long, including a significant increase in air conditioning costs.
 Factor all of that in and "all electric", even with the relatively low Hydro Quebec standard rates, turns out to be the most expensive option after an oil furnace without dual energy.

 With today's energy prices and the Hydro rate structure, all electric heat, even with a heat pump, is not the most economical option.
 If your oil or gas furnace is still in good working condition even though it may be old, upgrading to Tri-Energy (with or without a heat pump) by adding an electric plenum heater makes it eligible for the low Hydro rate.
 And because the furnace is now only used below -12°C it runs little, making furnace efficiency no longer important as “it is sitting pretty” just to get the low Hydro rate.
-In the case where no city gas is available, propane can be used, requiring only a small gas tank because the furnace runs little (provided there is no long cold streak).
-Even if oil is your only option to all electric, today's new high efficiency oil furnaces are worth taking a look at when combined with Tri-Energy.
+In the case where no city gas is available, propane can be used, requiring only a small gas tank because the furnace runs little.
+Even if oil is your only option to all electric, new oil furnaces are worth taking a look at when combined with Tri-Energy.
 It's really all about control.
-There are detailed charts showing this on the ABCHybrid home page.
+Click here for more detail on changing to all electric heat.

-Most heating contractors that I have spoken with about this concept think it is great, but they don’t want to try and sell “something else complicated” to their clients, or they have vested interests in a single manufacturer who does not provide a controller which integrates all the aspects of heating in your house including dynamic changes in indoor, outdoor and duct temperatures.
-I have gotten on board because I have studied its reliability and from both a financial payback and energy efficiency point of view I believe that all heating systems should start using intelligent controllers like this, a controller born right here in our very cold climate.
+Most heating contractors that I have spoken with about this concept think it is great, but privately they don’t want to sell something that is not as profitable as upselling a new heating system, or they have vested interests in a single manufacturer who does not provide a controller which integrates all the aspects of heating in your house including dynamic changes in indoor, outdoor and duct temperatures.
+I support this product because I have studied its reliability and from both a financial payback and energy efficiency point of view I believe that all heating systems should start using intelligent controllers like this, a controller born right here in our very cold climate.
 New patented ideas like this, unless they come out of giant corporations that can just push them onto the market, need all the support they can get to gain consumer confidence and become a standard item in a heating contractor’s offerings.
 Having almost what you could call a cult following of very satisfied customers for over 10 years now, they are well on their way to creating a new standard.